sisayie/sisayie.github.io/_posts/2024-11-23-creating-issues-for-projects-in-GitLab.md

 # import required library
 import gitlab

-# Authenticate to GitLab
+# GitLab Authenticate
 gl = gitlab.Gitlab('https://your_gitlab_instance_url', private_token='your_private_token')

-# Select the project
+# Project Selection
 project = gl.projects.get(project_id='your_project_id')

-# Create a new issue
+# New Issue Creation
 new_issue = {
     'title': 'New Issue Title',
     'description': 'This is a new issue description.',